delventhalz/browser-hash/README.md

 _Parameters:_

-- **`buffer`** - An ArrayBuffer or ArrayBufferView to convert into a hex string.
+- **`buffer`** - An ArrayBuffer or TypedArray to convert into a hex string.

 _Returns:_

 - The binary data from the buffer, formatted as a hexadecimal string.

-Convert small ArrayBuffers into hex strings for readability and portability.
+Convert smallish buffers into hex strings for readability and portability.

 ### bufferHash